-- Streamlining and simplifying the Library's registration procedures and access to information and staff expertise will be implemented through a new service plan.
-At the same time, planning for changes to the physical layout of the Library's public spaces will be ongoing. - Anniversaries such as the World War I and II commemorations and the approaching commemoration of the founding of Virginia House of Burgesses in 1619, as well as the increasing popularity of genealogy continue to generate demand for the use of library historical resources, reference services, and specialized knowledge. - Customer demand for reformatted materials, particularly to electronic media, will guide much of the Library's thinking as demand of online accessibility
+Streamlining and simplifying the Library's registration procedures and access to information and staff expertise will be implemented through

+- Anniversaries such as the World War I and II commemorations and the approaching commemoration of the founding of Virginia House of Burgesses in 1619, as well as the increasing popularity of genealogy continue to generate demand for the use of library historical resources, reference services, and specialized knowledge. - Customer demand for reformatted materials, particularly to electronic media, will guide much of the Library's thinking as demand of online accessibility

 - The assumptions and expectations of users of information have changed significantly with the rise of Google and online research products such as Ancestry,com Customers not only expect a more seamless research experience but also frequently (and incorrectly) assume that most information is online. - The increasing demand for the online availability of records from the collection has brought about an increasing demand for staff to create access points as well as the necessity for maintaining this material in an age of rapidly changing technology.
 It also highlights the need to seek collaborations and partnerships with other information providers. - The exclusive ownership of many commercial reference and content databases by private companies with constantly rising fee structures has an enormous impact on information availability and services.
-Dwindling budgets and rising costs have limited the number and types of

-- databases that the Library can make available to citizens. - The growing availability of alternative formats (digital, electronic, video, sound) present new and often costly challenges that impact budgetary, staffing and supply needs.
+Dwindling budgets and rising costs have limited the number and types of databases that the Library can make available to citizens. - The growing availability of alternative formats (digital, electronic, video, sound) present new and often costly challenges that impact budgetary, staffing and supply needs.
 The increasing demand for the online availability of material from the collection has affected the acquisition of sources in traditional formats.
 Online resources have a continuing cost that is higher than materials acquired in traditional formats.

-2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 2,261,657 1,356,021 2,261,657 1,356,021 Changes to Initial Appropriation -83,370 0 171,865 0
+2019 General Fund 2019 Nongeneral Fund 2020 General Fund 2020 Nongeneral Fund Initial Appropriation for the Biennium 2,699,515 323,098 2,699,515 323,098 Changes to Initial Appropriation 0 0 0 0